-On incorporation the authorised share capital of the Company was Stg£2.00 divided into 2 Subscriber Shares of a par value of Stg£1.00 each and 500,000,000,000 Shares of no par value.
-The 2 Subscriber Shares are currently in issue and are held by the Manager or nominees of the Manager.
-The Subscriber Shares were issued for cash at par value.
+On incorporation the authorised share capital of the Company was Stg£40,000 divided into 40,000 Subscriber Shares of a par value of Stg£1 each and 500,000,000,000 Shares of no par value.
+There are 7 Subscriber Shares currently in issue which are held by the Manager and nominees of the Manager.
+All Subscriber Shares were issued for cash at par value.
 The Subscriber Shares do not form part of the share capital of any Fund of the Company.

 These Subscriber Shares may be repurchased by the Company at any time.
-The repurchase price will be $Stg \pm 1.00$ per Subscriber Share.
+The repurchase price will be Stg£1 per Subscriber Share.